What can you tell me about ocelots?

 The sleek and gorgeous fur of the ocelot has made it a favorite target for hunters.
 This has led to the cat becoming very rare, and in Texas it is an endangered species.The population of ocelots has also declined in the recent past as a result of the destruction of their habitat due to human activities like logging and farming.
 The ocelot is now a protected animal in the US and in many other countries where it is found.

-Thanks to this Hillsboro tree service for sponsoring our blog!
+Thanks to the best place for rent to own carports for sponsoring our blog!